Jim-Bar/PythonBot/README.md

 located in the subdirectory `Bots/`.
 You can find other examples in the `BotLibrary/` folder.
 To use a bot, just copy it to the `Bots/` folder.

-# Write your own bot !
+# Write your own bot!

 Creating your bot is very simple.
 What you need is to create a python file named after the name of your bot (for example `myBot.py`).
 Inside this file, create a function `main` that takes one argument `bot`: